daniellerch/stego-retweet/README.md

 # stego-retweet

-Stego-retweet is a tool for hiding messages in Twitter using retweets and likes.
+Stego-retweet is a tool for hiding messages in Twitter using retweets.
 With this tool you can hide two chars per retweet.

 - [Install](#install)